Ahmadkhawaja0019/Dashboard-Wireframe/README.md

-# Personal Dashboard
+# Dashboard Wireframe

-**Personal Dashboard** is a minimalist Chrome extension that replaces your new tab with a real-time dashboard.
+**Dashboard Wireframe** is a minimalist Chrome extension that replaces your new tab with a real-time dashboard.
 It displays:

 - A beautiful nature background (via Unsplash)